 Secretary, TAPS Board of Directors

-Deborah Mullen was born in Van Nuys, California, and earned a bachelor's degree in family studies from the University of Maryland, College Park.
-A Navy spouse for 43 years, Deborah and her husband, Admiral Mike Mullen, have lived on naval installations on both coasts and overseas in the Philippines and in Italy.
-Admiral and Mrs. Mullen returned to Washington, D.C. in May 2005.
-Admiral Mullen is now retired from the U.S. Navy after 43 years of distinguished service.
-Prior to his retirement, Admiral Mullen served as the 17th Chairman of the Joint Chiefs of Staff from Oct.
-1, 2007 to Sep.
-30, 2011.
+A Navy spouse for 43 years, Deborah and her husband, Admiral Mike Mullen, have lived on naval installations on both coasts and overseas in the Philippines and Italy.
+They returned to Washington, D.C. in 2005.
+Admiral Mullen retired from the U.S. Navy in 2011 after 43 years of distinguished serviced.
+Prior to his retirement Admiral Mullen served as the 28th Chief of Naval Operations and the 17th Chairman of the Joint Chiefs of Staff.

-Mrs. Mullen is the proud sponsor of USS Dewey (DDG105).
-The Dewey was commissioned in Seal Beach, California on March 6, 2010 and is currently home ported in San Diego.
+Mrs. Mullen is the proud sponsor of the USS Dewey (DDG 105).
+The Dewey was commissioned in Seal Beach, California on March 6, 2010 and is currently homeported in San Diego, California.